It’s time for Png Optimization yo!

 Webmaster does not like your .png!

 If you use Google Webmaster like I do and decide to launch the PageSpeed application to see how optimized your website is.
 It starts to complain about all of the .png files that are not compressed enough.
 Photoshop tries but their compression ratio isn’t all that great.
 And these are just the ones that are on the front of the page.
 Also, WordPress will make additional .png files depending on your theme and if the file is going to be used differently say in the title of a website as an example.
-Which means for every .png you upload to wordpress there’s 3-4 .png files that it generates.
+This means for every .png you upload to WordPress there are 3-4 .png files that it generates.
 You are probably also noticing the percentiles are very small.
 You could be thinking “whats 1k of data saved on a file.” well, if you have thousands of png files. it means megs of data, but it also means less data that has to be downloaded per page.
 Faster response times is the end result.
 Thankfully we are not trapped in the ’90s were processing power is scarce and a website will max out the CPU decompressing all of those images. :)

 Aren’t there any free PNG compression tools out there?

 There are!
 But a lot of the ones that are free are command-line only which would be a bit of a pain.
 If you want to check out those command-line only versions you can click on this link to visit part 2 of PNG optimization.
 For what it’s worth.
 It helped out my site.
 And saved a few megs of data in the process.
 END OF LINE+++